tldr-pages/tldr/pages/linux/toolbox-run.md

 > Run a command in an existing `toolbox` container.
 > More information: <https://manned.org/toolbox-run>.

-- Run command inside a `toolbox` container with the given name:
+- Run a command inside a specific `toolbox` container:

 `toolbox run --container {{name}}`